 Submit completed form and a sufficient number of images to represent the vegetation across the site.
 At least three images are recommended for projects under 50 acres.
 Establishing photo reference points is also recommended.
-Submit the materials to BWSR at dan.shaw@state.mn.us, as well as to any local government staff involved in reviewing the project.
+Submit the materials to BWSR at HFS@state.mn.us, and local government staff involved in reviewing the project.
 If points are awarded for communication about insecticide risk (see question 6 above) include copies of the communication to pesticide applicators.